Date posted: October 17, 2023

 - High level of electro-mechanical knowledge of industrial equipment.

 - Ability to use mechanic and electrician hand and power tools as necessary.

 - Knowledge of the occupational hazards and safety precautions necessary for product safety.

 - Continuous improvement mindset.

 - Basic to moderate understanding of PLCs and HMIs

 ABILITIES AND SKILLS

-- Physical Effort – Heavy effort required, exerting up to 20 pounds of force constantly, up to 50 pounds of force frequently and up to 100 pounds of force occasionally to move objects
+- Physical Effort – Heavy effort is required, exerting up to 20 pounds of force constantly, up to 50 pounds of force frequently, and up to 100 pounds of force occasionally to move objects.

 WORK ENVIRONMENT AND ADA STATEMENT